BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 always drop loot when killed, and the other will cause any regular enemy loot drop to drop five items instead of just one.

+An alternative to the guaranteed-loot-drop setting is an improved loot drop, which will double the drop rate of standard enemies.
+Like the guaranteed-drop version, this is disabled by default.

 Compatibility
 -------------

+### UCP ###

 This mod is mostly compatible with UCP 4.0, with three known exceptions:

-* "Better Enemy Drops / Regular Enemy Drop Improvements / BLNG Loader" in this mod will override UCP's "Loot Pool & Drop Changes / Specific Loot Changes / Add Sledge's Shotgun to BLNG Loader"
+* "`Better Enemy Drops / Regular Enemy Drop Improvements / BLNG Loader`" in this mod will override UCP's "`Loot Pool & Drop Changes / Specific Loot Changes / Add Sledge's Shotgun to BLNG Loader`"
-* "Better Enemy Drops / Raid Boss Drop Improvements / Hyperius" in this mod will override UCP's "Loot Pool & Drop Changes / Specific Loot Changes / Add Black Hole and remove the Kiss of Death from Hyperius"
+* "`Better Enemy Drops / Raid Boss Drop Improvements / Hyperius`" in this mod will override UCP's "`Loot Pool & Drop Changes / Specific Loot Changes / Add Black Hole and remove the Kiss of Death from Hyperius`"
-* "Better Enemy Drops / Raid Boss Drop Improvements / Hyperius / Clean Up Seraph Drop Pool" in this mod will override the loot pool changes in UCP's "Loot Pool & Drop Changes / Specific Loot Changes / Increase Hyperius' Seraph drop chance and add all DLC 1 Seraphs".
-Unselecting just "Clean Up Seraph Drop Pool" in this mod but leaving the rest of our Hyperius section intact will still give a 100% drop rate for Seraphs on Hyperius.
+* "`Better Enemy Drops / Raid Boss Drop Improvements / Hyperius / Clean Up Seraph Pool`" in this mod will override the loot pool changes in UCP's "`Loot Pool & Drop Changes / Specific Loot Changes / Increase Hyperius' Seraph drop chance and add all DLC 1 Seraphs`".
+Unselecting just "`Clean Up Seraph Pool`" in this mod but leaving the rest of our Hyperius section intact will still give a 100% drop rate for Seraphs on Hyperius.

 It's possible that there are some other strange interactions which could take place when both UCP and this mod are active, though it shouldn't be anything awful.

+### Shadowevil's "VaultHunter" mod

+**NOTE:** This mod and Shadowevil's "VaultHunter" mod, which creates a Legendary-level Vault Hunter's Relic, don't play very well together, especially with Raid boss drops.
+The combination has been known to sometimes crash Borderlands after defeating the Ancient Dragons, in fact, and legendary drops will be *far* more frequent than is useful.

+I'm pretty sure that this mod makes the vanilla game's "Vault Hunter's Relic" completely useless, but if you're using this mod, you certainly won't miss it.

+### Hemaxhu's "More Chubbies" mod

+Hemaxhu's "More Chubbies" mod isn't *incompatible* with this one, but you will almost certainly find it to be quite excessive if Chubbies are spawning more frequently.
+The best thing to do if using More Chubbies is probably to disable this mod's Chubby buffs, at least partially.
+There are two toggles you can use in this mod:

+* `Better Enemy Drops > Better Badass Pool Definitions > Chubby Enemies`
+* `Better Enemy Drops > Boss Drop Improved Quantities > Chubby Enemies`

+### Other Mods

 Obviously this mod will conflict with other mods which play with the same variables.
 I know that Hemaxhu's "Better White Chests" would conflict with